WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Handle an SSH message related to Multisite wildcard ssl - when ssl was already disabled we weren't flipping the appropriate metas.
 * Fix: WPAPP - Special code to handle update count issue with DigitalOcean servers.
 * Fix: WPAPP - Partial workaround for ubuntu update notifier bug - see https://bugs.launchpad.net/ubuntu/+source/update-notifier/+bug/2007311
+* Fix: WPAPP - The file name conventions used by the CACHE ENABLER plugin for nginx was changed - update bash scripts to match.
+(Thanks @msalaj for pointing this out).
+* Fix: WPAPP - Better handling for duplicate letsencrypt folders that end with -00xx.
 * Dev: Preliminary foundation set for moving providers and dns data into custom tables.
 * Dev: WPAPP - Use global function to reset site permissions (refactor).
 * Dev: WPAPP - Add option for executing local post-processing scripts after a site is cloned.